 - Room must have adequate lighting and ventilation.

 - This class can be taught in a space without water facilities.

 - A 10' X 8' wall (or equivalent space) to hang class samples and example work.
 The Guild should provide some way to pin work on wall space (foam core, insulation boards, bulletin boards, etc.)

 - 2 - 3 quilt racks or quilt stands

-- Digital projector, screen and microphone
+- Digital projector and screen

 Maximum - 20 students per class